 If An Oil Spill Occurs in a Flood

 If an oil spill has occurred in or near your home during a flood, contact the NYS Department of Environmental Conservation Spill Hotline (800) 457-7362 to report the spill and to get help cleaning it up.
 DO NOT pump the water out into your yard because it might be mixed with oil and contaminate nearby wells, water bodies and homes.

 To control odors, keep all doors between the basement and the living space closed and avoid tracking oil in the home.

 For more information see Residential Oil Spills and Flooding What Homeowners Need to Know at www.nyhealth.gov/nysdoh/indoor/oil_spill_flood.htm

 For More Information and Materials

 New York State Department of Health Center for Environmental Health

-The following publications are available from the New York State Department of Health at extension 27530:
+More information is available from the New York State Department of Health website.

 Local and Regional Health Departments